 Working on a quarterly operational report for management.
 I have a nice spreadsheet with some sales information that i would like to insert into a Word document that i am authoring.
 Any ideas?

 Thanks for the question, Dana.
 See below for the details.
-I assumed you are using Windows, but just in case, added some pointers for MAC users below.
+I assumed you are using Windows, but just in case, i have added some pointers for macOS users below.

 The entire step-by-step details can be found in the following video we created:

 Note: This option will allow you to embed a screenshot of your spreadsheet, which you won’t be able to later on edit/modify.
 For a “live” spreadsheet option, kindly scroll down.

 - Select the area / range that you would like to add into Word, right click and hit Copy or press CTRL+C.

 - Now, go ahead and open the Word document in which you would like to insert the Excel range, then right click and hit paste or go ahead and press CTRL+V.